Get unlimited local news and information that matters to you.

 Some health metrics show improvement while others remain stagnant

-Water quality in Lake Whatcom has slightly improved over the last year (Hailey Hoffman/Cascadia Daily News)
+Water quality in Lake Whatcom has slightly improved over the last year, according to new data from Western Washington University.
+(Hailey Hoffman/Cascadia Daily News)

 By Julia Lerner Staff Reporter